Fava beans nutrition is noteworthy for its high vegetable-protein content and dopamine precursors.

 L-DOPA is an amino acid; it is the precursor of several extremely important neurotransmitters.

-It is rarely found in the diet, only in those parts of the world where fava beans are grown.
+It is rarely found in the diet; only in those parts of the world where fava beans are grown.
 It is synthesized normally in the brain from another amino-acid called tyrosine, fortunately in many protein foods such as dairy, fish and fowl; nuts and limas too.

-In the Substantia Nigra, L-DOPA is converted into a neurotransmitter called dopamine which is then supplied to many other parts of the brain called the basal ganglia, one of the functions of which is inhibition to several motor areas.
+In the Substantia Nigra, it is converted into a neurotransmitter called dopamine which is then supplied to many other parts of the brain called the basal ganglia, one of the functions of which is inhibition to several motor areas.
 Without it the various dystonias of speech, lips and limbs occur; there is loss of precise control of voluntary movement affecting the gait and causing tremors.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and your family too, of course.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and the family too, of course.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books.

 Here are the back issues.